TSSU payroll deduction

 If you want to enroll for courses for the next term, you must pay off any outstanding balances in your student account before your enrollment date.

-Students on the payroll deduction plan will not incur late fee penalties during the deduction period, however, students whose accounts are still outstanding after the last Payroll Deduction date of the term will be assessed late fees.
+Students on the payroll deduction plan will not incur monthly interest charges during the deduction period, however, students whose accounts are still outstanding after the last Payroll Deduction date of the term will be assessed monthly interest charges.

-NOTE: You will be subject to late fee penalties at the rate of 2% on any outstanding balance of your account, for the period you don't make any payment through payroll deduction.
+NOTE: You will be subject to monthly interest charges at the rate of 2% on any outstanding balance of your account, for the period you don't make any payment through payroll deduction.

-For example, if you start your deduction in January, stop it for February, and re-start in March, you will be charged late fee penalties for the month of February.
+For example, if you start your deduction in January, stop it for February, and re-start in March, you will be charged interest for the month of February.

 Another example would be if you start your deduction in the last month of the term.
-You can do that; however, late fees will be charged for each month after tuition is due up until you start making payroll deductions.
+You can do that; however, interest will be charged for each month after tuition is due up until you start making payroll deductions.

 If you over-pay during the payroll deduction process, you can either leave the overpayment as a credit on your student account for the following term; or contact Student Accounts for a refund after the last payroll deduction of the term.
 See refunds.